Casper Stevenson: Formula 4

 In November 2019, following an assessment day at Silverstone, Stevenson won the inaugural F4 British Championship scholarship prize.
 He subsequently signed with new team Argenti Motorsport, which took over reigning champions Double R Racing's cars, for 2020.
-He started the year off with consistent points finishes, before a run of nine consecutive podiums halfway through the season propelled him to 3rd in the standings.
+He started the year off with consistent points finishes, before a run of nine consecutive podiums halfway through the season propelled him to third in the standings.
 He achieved his first two wins in cars at Silverstone and Croft in the process.

 Stevenson at the Spielberg round of the 2021 Euroformula Open Championship.

 Euroformula Open

 Though initially planning to race in the Formula Regional European Championship for Van Amersfoort Racing in 2021, for which he prepared during the winter in Asian F3, Stevenson ended up joining the team in the Euroformula Open instead.
-He took two wins throughout the season on his way to 6th in the standings, and was crowned rookies' champion.
+He took two wins throughout the season on his way to sixth in the standings, and was crowned rookies' champion.

 Sportscar career

 2022: Debut in GT3

 Stevenson competed in the Gulf 12 Hours in January 2022, driving a Mercedes-AMG GT3 Evo for 2 Seas Motorsport.
 He finished fourth overall and third in his class, alongside gentleman drivers Ian Loggie and Morgan Tillbrook.
 Stevenson gained praise after a competitive stint that saw him close in on platinum-rated factory driver Ben Barnicoat, in what was his professional sportscar racing debut.

-He then contested the GT World Challenge Europe for the AKKodis ASP Team, partnering Tommaso Mosca and Konstantin Tereshchenko in the Endurance Cup and Thomas Drouet in the Sprint Cup.
+Stevenson then contested the GT World Challenge Europe for the AKKodis ASP Team, partnering Tommaso Mosca and Konstantin Tereshchenko in the Endurance Cup and Thomas Drouet in the Sprint Cup.
 Having taken six podiums from his first seven races before racing at the historic Spa 24 Hours in late July, Stevenson finished runner-up in the Silver class of the Sprint Cup and ninth in the Endurance Cup.

 2023: Step-up to the World Endurance Championship

+Stevenson's D'station Racing Aston Martin Vantage AMR at the 2023 6 Hours of Spa.

 In 2023, Stevenson moved to Aston Martin Racing to make his debut in the FIA World Endurance Championship, driving for the TF Sport-operated D'station Racing team in the GTE Am class alongside Satoshi Hoshino and Tomonobu Fujii.
-He finished 2nd in the last race of the FIA World Endurance Championship in the 8 Hours of Bahrain.
+He finished second in the last race of the FIA World Endurance Championship in the 8 Hours of Bahrain.
 Stevenson was commended for his final stints which saw him close a thirty three second gap to the leader to just 1.6 seconds leading to a tight battle for victory in the closing laps.

-He also notably finished 3rd in the Spa 24 Hours in the Pro-Am class in early July.
+Stevenson also notably finished third in the Spa 24 Hours in the Pro-Am class in early July.